 Give them a better idea of how well your products work

-In both of the above examples, these User Generated Content integrations have helped solve one of the biggest challenges faced by online cosmetics brands: showing customers how well your products work before they ever try it for themselves.
+In both of the above examples, these UGC integrations have helped solve one of the biggest challenges faced by online cosmetics brands: showing customers how well your products work before they ever try it for themselves.

 It’s one of the main reasons why online shoppers are hesitant about purchasing make-up, lotions, and hair products online.
 What if it doesn’t actually look as good, or work as well, as it does in the pictures?